-The 722 is powered from Sony-compatible L- or M-type Li-on battery cells.
-Numerous battery capacities are available in these battery mounts, ranging from 1000 mAh to 6000 mAh.
-The 722's mount can accommodate a variety of cells since the back panel mount accommodates unlimited battery depth.
+The 744T is powered from Sony-compatible L- or M-type Li-ion rechargeable batteries.
+Numerous power capacities are available in these battery types, ranging from 1000 mAh to 6000 mAh.
+The 744T's mount accommodates unlimited battery depth.
 Larger amp-hour cells provide more run time.

-When powered by the removable rechargeable battery, the LCD display shows the battery voltage level.
-The nominal operating voltage for the rechargeable battery is 7.2 V, with operating voltages from 6.5-8.5 V. When the battery drops to 6.5 V, battery voltage display in the LCD and the power LED begins flashing, warning that the battery is nearly exhausted.
-When the voltage reaches 6.3 volts the 722 will power down-any recordings in-process will automatically stop.
+When powered by the removable Li-ion battery, the LCD displays the battery voltage level of the powering source.
+The nominal operating voltage for Li-ion batteries is 7.2 V, with operating voltages ranging between 6.5-8.5 V. When the battery drops to 6.5 V, the LCD voltage display and the power LED begin flashing to warn that the battery is nearly depleted.
+When the voltage reaches 6.3 volts the 744T will power down-any recordings in-process will automatically be closed (stopped).

-External Powering
+External Powering and Battery Charging